Wimbledon (UK Parliament constituency): Boundaries

+Historic

 1885–1918: The Sessional Division of Croydon except so much as is within a district of the Metropolis, the parishes of Caterham, Chelsham, Farley, Warlingham, Merton, and Wimbledon, so much of the Parliamentary Borough of Deptford as is in Surrey, and the area of the Parliamentary Boroughs of Battersea and Clapham, Camberwell, Lambeth, Newington, Southwark, and Wandsworth.

 1918–1950: The Municipal Borough of Wimbledon, and the Urban District of Merton and Morden.

 1950–1955: The Municipal Boroughs of Wimbledon, and Malden and Coombe.

 1955–1974: The Municipal Borough of Wimbledon.

 1974–1983: The London Borough of Merton wards of Cannon Hill, Priory, West Barnes, Wimbledon East, Wimbledon North, Wimbledon South, and Wimbledon West.

 1983–2010: The London Borough of Merton wards of Abbey, Cannon Hill, Dundonald, Durnsford, Hillside, Merton Park, Raynes Park, Trinity, Village, and West Barnes.

-2010–present: As above less Durnsford ward and with Wimbledon Park ward added.
+2010–2024: As above except Durnsford ward had been replaced by Wimbledon Park ward following a local authority boundary review.

+Current

+Following the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of: